 Biography

-Hyun-Sook Kang earned her Ph.D. in Educational Linguistics from the University of Pennsylvania’s Graduate School of Education in 2007, and prior to her post in EPOL, she was on the faculty in the Linguistics Department at Illinois, Illinois State University, and the University of Texas at San Antonio.
-She is currently serving as Co-Editor of Journal of Language, Identity, and Education.
+Hyun-Sook Kang earned her Ph.D. in Educational Linguistics from the University of Pennsylvania’s Graduate School of Education in 2007, and prior to her post in EPOL, she was on the faculty at Illinois State University and the University of Texas at San Antonio.
+She currently serves as Co-Editor of Journal of Language, Identity, and Education.
+In addition, she serves on the editorial boards of several academic journals, such as the European Journal of Education, Study Abroad Research in Second Language Acquisition and International Education, Humanities & Social Sciences Communications, International Journal of Qualitative Methods, Language and Assessment, and Language-Related Research.

 Research Interests